Health and Safety Adviser

 Briony: As an investigator we can’t come in and know how an operation works.
 It helps to be naive and allow people to use their own experience to improve the system.

-Several tertiary institutes offer these courses.
+Several tertiary providers offer these courses.

 There are no specific secondary education requirements to become a health and safety adviser.
 However, biology, chemistry, physics, maths and English are useful.